mbridak/FieldDayLogger/README.md

 of the screen to set the IP and port and choose flrig or rigctld.
 The default ports are 4532 for rigctld and 12345 for flrig.
 There is a radio icon at the bottom of the logging window to indicate polling status.
 Green good, Red bad.

+### Without CAT

+If your radio does not provide CAT control, The frequency can be specified by entering the frequency in the callsign field in kilohertz, then pressing the spacebar.
+So a 20M CW contact might be entered as 14032.5

+If you do not enter a frequency, a sane value is chosen for you.
+This is fine.
+Since a specific frequency is not required for Field Day.

 ## Cloudlog useage